styx-emulator/styx-emulator/docs/source/workflows/debuggable.rst

     Debugger connected from 127.0.0.1:40408

+Most GDB functionality works.
+The following functionality is proven working.
+Open an issue if it is not working as expected.

+- Read/write registers
+- Read/write memory
+- Breakpoints
+- Watch points
+- Watch registers

+  - This known to have a significant performance impact

+- Interrupt execution with ctrl-c
+- Stop execution in Styx hooks via ``cpu.stop()``

-Use `monitor` to access custom Styx functionality at the GDB command line.
+Additionally, use `monitor` to access custom Styx functionality at the GDB command line.
 Use this to interact with the emulator during debugging.

 .. code-block:: console